If you are trying to understand Dyslexia in children by Manus Academy, here’s what you should know.

 - Enrolling them in specialized classes specifically for children with their disorder where they use approaches different from the normal class setting.

-According to research, about 9.4% of children in America have ADHD(Attention DeficitHyperactivity Disorder).
+According to research, about 9.4% of children in America have ADHD (Attention DeficitHyperactivity Disorder).
 This means that in every 100 children, nine have the disorder.
-When it comes to ADHD in children, there are some common misconceptions that you should be a ware of.
+When it comes to ADHD in children, there are some common misconceptions that you should be aware:

 Without a proper understanding of this medical condition, individuals are prone to assume the worst or be lax.
 For instance, they may not seek proper professional help, and this could be harmful for the person with the condition and their loved ones.